 Thermaltake DuOrb CPU Cooler

-Chart 5.
-Temperature readings (CPU core temperature, ergonomic domain)
+Chart 7.
+Temperature readings (CPU core temperature, nominal/reference modes)

 Write a comment below.
 No registration needed!